 If an agreement cannot be reached, it is understood that the client has the right to appeal any decision made or file a formal complaint.
-He or she may appeal the decision and file a formal complaint by contacting the Executive Director in writing via email to ksheffield@parents-alliance.org or by sending a letter directly to the address provided on the handbook.
-The executive director will review the formal complaint, whom of which has the responsibility of responding to the complaint within two weeks.
+He or she may appeal the decision by contacting the Executive Director in writing, whom of which has the responsibility of responding to the appeal within two weeks.
 Any action taken will not result in retaliation or barriers to services for the appealing client.
 All Employment Specialists have the responsibility of keeping the Associate Director and Executive Director apprised of conflict during services after an appeal has been made.

-Upon receiving a formal complaint, the executive director and funding/referral source will hold a formal meeting with the client to address the issue at hand and to reach an agreeable decision.
+The Executive Director and funding/referral source will hold a formal meeting with the client to address the issue at hand and to reach an agreeable decision.
 Depending on the severity of the grievance/formal complaint, if an agreeable decision cannot be reached with a two-week timeframe, the Executive Director may consult with the Chairperson of the PAEP Board of Directors to hold an additional meeting between all parties.
 If an agreeable decision cannot be made within 30 days, the client, Associate Director, Executive Director and/or funding/referral source has the right to terminate services immediately.
 All communication regarding the appeal will be communicated in the most understandable means possible for the client.
 All information regarding the appeal, actions taken, and decisions made will be documented in writing and shared with all parties.

 It is suggested that any client submitting a grievance or formal complaint, reference the client rights section of this handbook.
-At any time during services or during the appeal of a decision regarding services, the client can utilize the external statewide Client Assistance Program (CAP: 800-641-3929) for further advocacy and assistance.
+At any time during services or during the appeal of a decision regarding services, the client can utilize the statewide Client Assistance Program (CAP: 800-641-3929) for further advocacy and assistance.